 Statistical analyses

 To assess phenotypic selection on flowering phenology, we performed selection gradient analyses in each of the two years by regressing relative fitness on standardized estimates of phenology, flower number and shoot height (Lande & Arnold, 1983).
 Fitness, in terms of the number of intact fruits, was relativized within populations by dividing individual values by population mean values.
 Traits were standardized by subtracting the population mean and dividing by the population standard deviation.
 To test for differences in phenotypic selection gradients among populations, we included the interaction between standardized reproductive traits and population in the models.
 The main effect of population was not included as fitness was relativized within populations prior to analysis.
 We fitted a linear model with Type II sums of squares.
 In addition to tests of directional (linear) selection, we also tested for non-linear (quadratic and correlational) selection.
 Quadratic selection is defined as the covariance between relative fitness and the squared deviations of trait values from the mean, while correlational selection is the covariance between relative fitness and the product of trait deviations (Lande & Arnold, 1983; Arnold, 1986).
 Non-linear selection was assessed by examining the effects of quadratic and interaction terms in a model including also the linear terms.
 Results for models using mean and most advanced flower developmental stages within shoots as estimates of phenology were very similar in all cases.
-Below, we present only results for the stage of the most advanced bud (results for selection gradient analyses using the mean flower developmental stage are shown in Appendix S2).
+Below, we present only results for the stage of the most advanced bud (results for selection gradient analyses using the mean flower developmental stage are shown in Appendix S2 in Supporting Information).

 To test if linear selection on reproductive traits differed among populations with vs. without P. alcon, and to avoid basing contrasts on estimated selection coefficients, we created a variable “Predation”, coded as 0 in populations without P. alcon and as 1 in populations with P. alcon, and constructed a linear hierarchical mixed model (Type II sums of squares) for each year.
 Predictors included standardized reproductive traits and their interactions with population as random effects, and predation as a fixed effect.
 Effects of trait × population and trait × predation interactions were only included in these models if the trait × population interaction was significant.
 We did not include an individual intercept by population because fitness was relativized within populations prior to analysis.